nccgroup/sobelow/README.md

     $ mix sobelow -d Config.CSRF

-The `exit` option accepts a confidence threshold (low, medium, or high), and will return a non-zero exit status above that threshold.
+The `exit` option accepts a confidence threshold (low, medium, or high), and will return a non-zero exit status at or above that threshold.

     $ mix sobelow --exit Low